GPT-5.1

-GPT-5.1 is a large language model within OpenAI's GPT series, released on November 12, 2025.
+GPT-5.1 is a family of five large language models within OpenAI's GPT series.
+Three were released on November 12, 2025; two more were released one week later on November 19.

+Features

-GPT-5.1 offers 8 personality options, making it OpenAI's most customizable model yet.
-Improvements over its predecessor GPT-5 include less hallucinations and better adherance to prompts.
-According to OpenAI, it is faster and has a "warmer personality" by default compared to GPT-5.
+GPT-5.1 adds customizable personalities, with 8 personality options.
+OpenAI describes it as having a "warmer personality" by default compared to GPT-5.

+GPT-5.1 is available to all users, though paid Pro, Plus, Go, and Business users were given advanced access.

+Models

 The model consists of two modes: GPT-5.1 Instant and GPT-5.1 Thinking, the latter being a reasoning model designed for more complex tasks.

-GPT-5.1 is available to all users, though paid Pro, Plus, Go, and Business users were given advanced access.
-From GPT-5.1's release, the old GPT‑5 model will remain available as a "legacy" option for three months to give users time to transition.
+GPT-5.1-Codex-Mini was released on the same day as a cost-effective alternative for coding and agentic tasks.

+On November 19, 2025, OpenAI released GPT‑5.1-Codex-Max, an agentic coding model.
+GPT-5.1 Pro was also released on the same day, replacing GPT-5 Pro.

 Reception

+Critical reviews

-Amanda Caswell from Tom's Guide praised GPT-5.1 for its mathematical reasoning and coding abilities.
+Amanda Caswell from Tom's Guide praised GPT-5.1 for its mathematical reasoning and coding abilities, but decided that Gemini 3 produced better results overall.

 Writing for TechRadar, Eric Hal Schwartz compared GPT-5.1 to GPT-5 and found the new model to be more consistent in following prompts.
-Though the upgrade "might be termed [an] incremental improvement" and despite GPT-5 being "still a remarkably capable model that delivers strong performance across a variety of tasks", "GPT-5.1 builds on that foundation with refinements that make it feel like a better choice for real-world uses."
+He also considered it an "incremental improvement".